How Structured Literacy Tutoring Helps Kids with ADHD

 The three main presentations are:

-1. Predominantly Inattentive (sometimes called ADD)
+1. Inattentive (sometimes called ADD)

-2. Predominantly Hyperactive/Impulsive
+2. Hyperactive/Impulsive

 3. Combined

 Untreated ADHD can affect academics, confidence, and relationships.
 Children may receive constant negative feedback, which can impact self-esteem and motivation.
-Adults with ADHD may face workplace or organizational struggles without proper support.

-Treatment & Support Options
+Treatment & Support Options for ADHD

 • Medication – Stimulants or non-stimulants may improve focus and behavior when carefully monitored.